-Academic probation is one semester with the exception of an additional semester if it is approved in the academic plan.
+Academic probation is one semester (Summer I and Summer II semesters combined are considered one semester) with the exception of an additional semester if it is approved in the academic plan.
 The "academic plan" is defined as a written agreement between a student and an academic advisor in order for the student to improve their academic progress.
 The academic plan includes a course schedule plan during the academic plan period to ensure that the student has a realistic achievable academic plan.
 It may include the courses that need to be repeated during the probationary period.
 The plan also includes the required minimum cGPA and minimum completion rate that the student must achieve at the end of academic plan period.